Sunday, December 26, 2010

 Freedom

-I was studying the Bible this morning and was once again blessed by Colossians 3:3, "For ye are dead, and your life is hid with Christ in God."
-When I accepted Christ as my Saviour, the old, dead self was taken away, and I became a new and living soul and spirit in Christ.
-I don't understand how it all happens, I just know that it did.
 Before Christ, I was religious and rebellious.
 I felt dead inside.
 However, when I finally understood what Jesus did for me on the cross, I was convicted of the fact that I was going to Hell unless I called upon the name of the LORD.
 As soon as I did, it was as if the old me was taken away and a new me came.
 I admit that I have sinned greatly many times since that day, but I feel horrible when I do.
 That never happened before Christ.
 Back then, I simply didn't care what I did.

 Today, as I was looking at my 2004 journal once again, I found an entry that I thought I should share.
 It is from 3-30-04, "For the last couple of days, I have been reading my journals from 1992 & 1993.
 That was when we started getting "entangled" with ATI and their "law" beliefs.
 I'm sure that they are sincere in their motives and beliefs.
 However, I also believe they are wrong.
 We are not justified by the "law"; we are set free from it and justified by the Lord, Jesus Christ.
 Because of that, we are then free from the power of sin to live in the power of the Holy Spirit.
-Yes, we are to live a life that is pleasing to God, especially in accordance to Paul's epistles.
+Yes, we are to live a life that is pleasing to God, especially in accordance with Paul's epistles.
 Not to be "approved", but because we love and fear the Father...out of obedience.

 I am thankful for the things we learned in ATI, but I am even more thankful that we were set free from the "bondage".
 It is such a joyful and peaceful feeling to know that I am accepted and justified fully in Christ.
 There is nothing that I can do to make myself more holy in God's sight.